wp-plugins/alo-easymail/readme.txt

 Very important release with new features.

 = 1.6 =
-Now the plugin uses the wp_cron system.
+New feature: now the plugin uses the wp_cron system.
 Please read about a known bug of the wp_cron of some WP versions.

 = 1.7 =
-Upgrade your WP installation to 3.0.
-The wp_cron bug seems to be solved.
+Upgrade your WP installation to 3.0: the wp_cron bug seems to be solved.
+New feature: internationalization.

+= 1.8 =
+New features: mailing lists, subscribers importation, tracking system.